thinkrcode/thinkrcode/README.md

-# Hi There 👋 ,I'm Arda
+# 👋 Hi There, I'm Arda
 > 🖥️ I'm studying computer programming in Istanbul. <br>

 > 👨‍💻 I like them write coding and learning other programming languages. <br>